 The audit committee, which held five meetings during fiscal 2002, consisted in fiscal 2002 of Mr. Martin, who is the Chairman, Mr. Andrews and Ms. Robinson.
 Mr. Brunner was appointed to the audit committee on February 26, 2003 at the time of his appointment to the board of directors.
 The board of directors has determined that each of the members of the audit committee satisfies the independence standards of the New York Stock Exchange.
-The audit committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing Trex Company's independent auditors, pre-approving all audit and non-audit services by the independent auditors, reviewing the scope of the audit plan and the results of each audit with management and the independent auditors, reviewing the internal audit function, reviewing the adequacy of Trex Company's system of internal accounting controls and disclosure controls and procedures, reviewing the financial statements and other financial information included in Trex Company's annual and quarterly reports filed with the SEC, and exercising oversight with respect to Trex Company's code of conduct and other policies and procedures regarding adherence with legal requirements.
+The audit committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing Trex Company's independent auditors, pre-approving all audit and non-audit services by the independent auditors, reviewing the scope of the audit plan and the results of each audit with management and the independent auditors, reviewing the internal audit function, reviewing the adequacy of Trex Company's system of internal accounting controls and disclosure controls and procedures, reviewing the financial statements and other financial information included in Trex Company's code of conduct and other policies and procedures regarding adherence with legal requirements.
 The audit committee's duties are set forth in the committee's charter, which was last amended by the board of directors on February 26, 2003.
 A copy of the current audit committee charter is attached to this proxy statement as Appendix A.